-- (1) The four wood screws provided should be replaced with appropriate fasteners for stucco, brick, concrete, or other types of sidings. - (2) Termination cap HHW2 (Part #841-0670) is highly recommended on a building with vinyl siding, as the vinyl siding standoff is built in.
+- (1) The four wood screws provided should be replaced with appropriate fasteners for stucco, brick, concrete, or other types of sidings. - (2) A termination cap with a built-in vinyl siding standoff is highly recommended on a building with vinyl siding.
 The pilot hole will be 2 in.
 (51mm) closer to the bottom of the square than the top.
 Using a framing square, draw a 14 in. x 14 in.
 (356mm x 356mm) square around the pilot hole in the siding.
-See Figure 5.7.
+See Figure 5.7 on the next page.

-(NOTE: If you are installing termination cap HHW2, the pipe will be off center on the flashing).
+(NOTE: Some termination caps may cause the vent pipe to be off center on flashing).
 Ensure that proper clearances to combustible materials are maintained.
-If you are using an approved termination cap other than HHW2 (part #841-0670) on a building with vinyl siding, a vinyl siding standoff should be installed between the vent cap and the exterior wall (Figure 5.8, on the next page).
-Attach the vinyl siding standoff to the horizontal vent termination.
+If you are not using an approved termination cap with a built-in vinyl siding standoff on a building with vinyl siding, a vinyl siding standoff should be installed between the termination cap and the exterior wall (Figure 5.8).
+Follow manufacturer's instructions for attaching the vinyl siding standoff to the horizontal termination cap.
 The vinyl siding standoff prevents excessive heat from possibly melting the vinyl siding material.
-Vent terminal shall not be recessed into a wall or siding.
+The vent terminal cap shall not be recessed into a wall or siding.
 Remove siding from the area where the standoff will be located.

-Place the wall thimble cover over the pipe assembly and slide the appliance and vent assembly towards the wall, carefully inserting the vent pipe into the vent cap assembly.
-It is important that the vent pipe extend into the vent cap a sufficient distance so as to result in a minimum pipe overlap of 1-1/4 in.
+Place the wall thimble cover over the pipe assembly and slide the appliance and vent assembly towards the wall, carefully inserting the vent pipe into the vent termination cap assembly.
+It is important that the vent pipe extend into the vent termination cap a sufficient distance so as to result in a minimum pipe overlap of 1-1/4 in.
 (32mm).
-Secure the connection between the vent pipe and the vent termination cap by attaching the two sheet metal strips extending from the vent cap assembly into the outer wall of the vent pipe.
+Secure the connection between the vent pipe and the vent termination cap by attaching the two sheet metal strips extending from the vent termination cap assembly into the outer wall of the vent pipe.
 Use the two sheet metal screws provided to connect the strips to the pipe section (Figure 5.9).

-Note: The attachment from the vent pipe to the vent termination cap must be sealed with silicone with a minimum of 300°F continuous exposure rating.
+Note: The attachment from the vent pipe to the vent termination cap must be sealed with silicone.
 Termination caps shall not be recessed into a wall or siding.